freedmansky/and/README.md

 # Community Clothing Swap or Give and Get
 A web application that allows families to swap childrens clothing.

 ## Purpose
 Typically mothers take out grown clothes and donate them to a thrift store or another non-profit organization.

+## Location of App
+You can find this application running at [Clothing Swap](http://jastcode.com/projects/and/laravel/public/)

 ## How it Works
  Families signup on our platform.
 Then they add children profiles to their family account.
 Next the family has the ablity to give clothes by creating a package.
 This package will have details such as: gender, size, quanity of each item.
 Once a package is created, it will be visable to any families wanting to get clothes matching their specific package request.
 When a getter finds the desired package, they have the ability to create a meeting location together.
 Giver and getting will meet at mutual established location to physically exhange the package in person.